sanger-cellular-informatics/Targeton-Designer/README.md

 ```

 ### 3.6 Genomic Reference file
-A fasta file of the GRCh38 genome.
+A FASTA file of the GRCh38 genome.
 This is used for gathering the slice sequences and retrieving primer information.
 Either supply a local genome reference file or download one from EnsEMBL and point to it with the relevant parameters:
 http://ftp.ensembl.org/pub/release-106/fasta/homo_sapiens/dna/